Chery Creek Rafting

-The Upper Tuolumne, also referred to as Cherry Creek, is probably the most challenging and exciting rafting in the United States.
+The Upper Tuolumne, also referred to as Cherry Creek, is probably the most challenging and exciting rafting trip in the United States.
 It is without a doubt the most difficult commercially run river in the country.
 The "creek" is know for big drops between granite boulders and non-stop rapids.
 It is the measuring stick for other Class V runs as you often hear "How does it compare to Cherry Creek?"

 The run starts on Cherry Creek just below Holm Powerhouse and you will run several rocky warm-up rapids before meeting the Main Tuolumne.
 In the summer only a trickle of water comes down the Tuolumne, so even though you are rafting on the Tuolumne River, the water comes from Cherry Creek.
 Water in the Tuolumne watershed is diverted from Hetch Hetchy Reservoir in Yosemite around the Tuolumne River canyon to San Francisco and the South Bay.